-This resource has one central aim: to help public lawyers better understand democratic decay and to work together in the search for solutions.
+This resource has one central aim: to help researchers and policymakers better understand democratic decay and to work together in the search for solutions.

 A STARTING POINT

 There is a wealth of excellent research taking place, in public law, political science, sociology and other disciplines to understand the growing global trend toward incremental deterioration of democratic governance without any abrupt or clear breakdown of the democratic system.
 This website uses the term 'democratic decay' as a broad rubric for this phenomenon.

 You can go to the Concept Index for a fuller description of the term democratic decay, as well as a list of, and descriptions of, the growing range of concepts used to discuss this phenomenon.
 See the Concept Map too for a quick snapshot.

 At present (and as has been discussed elsewhere) much of the research on this phenomenon is taking place in discrete silos, with often few links between different research fields within public law, or between law and other disciplines.
 This resource seeks to provide a starting point for public lawyers, a 'one stop shop' for getting a grasp of the area, and for achieving a fuller appreciation of what kind of research is taking place across the globe.
 That said, while this resource aims to provide as much useful information as possible, it cannot be exhaustive.